bedops/bedops/docs/_build/html/_sources/content/revision-history.txt

   * Added :ref:`parallel_bam2starch` script, which parallelizes creation of :ref:`Starch <starch_specification>` archive from very large BAM files in SGE environments.

   * Added bug fix for missing code in :ref:`starchcluster.gnu_parallel <starchcluster>` script, where the final collation step was missing.

+  * The :ref:`vcf2bed` script now accepts the ``--do-not-split`` option, which prints one BED element for all alternate alleles.

 * :ref:`Starch <starch_specification>` archival format and compression/extraction tools